-Our Mech Hunter deck list guide features the best Saviors of Uldum deck list for Season 65 of Hearthstone (August 2019).
+Our Mech Hunter deck list guide features the best Descent of Dragons deck list for Season 69 of Hearthstone (December 2019).
 Our Mech Hunter guide also contains Mulligan advice, card combos and strategy tips.

 Below, we have the best version of the deck for you to try in your ladder games.
 You’ll also find an in-depth explainer on how to play Mech Hunter, some Mulligan advice for the start of each game and a run through of all the combos contained in the deck, so you can start thinking about how it falls together before jumping on the ladder!